sillevl/labict-citygame/project/project-requirements.md

 ## Valuable expansions

-* Data or state can be send from the server to the cases.
+* Updates, data or state can be send from the server to the cases.
 * Multiple types of games, ranging from time, distance and difficulty can be created and played.
 * Generate random games based on a set of restrictions
 * Use your imagination and creativity. **Suggestions are welcome and will be appreciated**.